ebonertz/academy/README.md

 Once you've set the properties, you need a way to access them.
 Getters are used to get the property values inside of an object.

-#Objects Summary
+# Objects Summary
-* 		Objects store key-value pairs and let us represent real-world things in JavaScript.
+Objects store key-value pairs and let us represent real-world things in JavaScript.
-* 		Properties in objects are separated by commas.
+Properties in objects are separated by commas.
 Key-value pairs are always separated by a colon.
-* 		You can add or edit a property within an object with dot notation.
-* 		A method is a function in an object.
+A method is a function in an object.
-* 		this helps us with scope inside of object methods. this is a dynamic variable that can change depending on the object that is calling the method.
+This helps us with scope inside of object methods. this is a dynamic variable that can change depending on the object that is calling the method.
-* 		Getter and setter methods allow you to process data before accessing or setting property values.
+Getter and setter methods allow you to process data before accessing or setting property values.